THargreaves/THargreaves/README.md

 ## The Code Consortium

 The Code Consortium is a collection of three packages written in Python, R, and Julia.
 They consist of efficient implementations of algorithms related to machine learning, streaming, and Monte Carlo methods, respectively.
-They were developed in collaboration with various other students with the goal of practicing modern package development (including CI/CD pipelines for testing, documentation, linting and benchmarking), building experience with collaboration on large code bases, and finally, sharing quality implementations of useful algorithms in a form more accessible to students than productionise packages.
+They were developed in collaboration with various other students with the goal of practicing modern package development (including CI/CD pipelines for testing, documentation, linting and benchmarking), building experience with collaboration on large code bases, and finally, sharing quality implementations of useful algorithms in a form more accessible to students than productionised packages.

 Follow the image links below to check out the project.